ExaWorks/psij-python/docs/user_guide.rst

 Configuring your Job
 --------------------

-In the example above, the `executable='/bin/date'` part tells PSI/J that we want the job to run the `/bin/date` command.
+In the example above, the ``executable='/bin/date'`` part tells PSI/J that we want the job to run the ``/bin/date`` command.
 But there are other parts to the job which can be configured:

 - arguments for the job executable
-- environment the job is running it
+- environment the job is running in
 - destination for standard output and error streams
 - resource requirements for the job's execution
 - accounting details to be used